I Think Icon, I Think Icon,

 The problem is that allusions to ancient myths are wasted in an era when "the classics" means Led Zeppelin.
 To us, the Greek column does not say "temple," it says "bank," just as the gargoyle does not say "evil" but "vacation in France."
 Thus, we must take the Board of Trade at its word when it says that the Art Deco statue atop its building is in fact Ceres, the Greek goddess of grain, and not, say, the Hittite goddess of stock option futures.

 Similarly, the two winged figures that adorn the entrance mural at the recently opened 120 N. La Salle look like a couple of very good friends out on a hang-gliding lark.
 They are supposed to be Daedalus and his son, Icarus.
 Usually, the impetuous Icarus is depicted crashing to earth after flying so close to the sun that it melted the waxen wings fashioned for him by his father.
-But this treatment of the story is perhaps too vividly metaphorical for a building that opened after the real estate crash.
+But this treatment of the story would have been perhaps too vividly metaphorical for a building that opened after the real estate crash.

 Another problem for the would-be interpreter of building art: Much of it is so far from the sidewalk, it is hard to apprehend in detail.
 Carvings atop the Illinois Athletic Club purportedly depict more than 30 human figures shooting arrows, throwing the discus, etc., but they could be taking urine samples for all a passerby sans binoculars can tell.